The King's Speech (2010)

 King George VI: [speaking of Wallis Simpson] And you put that woman in our mother's suite!

-King Edward VIII: Mother's not still in the bed, is she?
+King Edward VIII: Mama's not still in the bed, is she?

 King George VI: That's not funny.

-Myrtle Logue: That's not like you.
-Isn't that why they come to you in the first place?
+Myrtle Logue: Isn't that why they come to you?